 In 1969, the General Assembly, upon the recommendation of Governor Buford Ellington and the State Department of Education, authorized three additional community colleges, to be built in Sumner, Roane, and Shelby counties.
-After visits by Commissioner J. Howard Warf and other officials from the State Department of Education in 1969, a site on Patton Lane was chosen as the permanent location of Roane State.
+After visits by Commissioner J. Howard Warf and other officials from the State Department of Education in 1969, a site on Patton Lane was chosen as the permanent location of Roane State Community College.
 In May of 1970, Dr. Cuyler A. Dunbar was selected as the first president of the college.
 After beginning classes in the fall of 1971 in a temporary location, RSCC occupied the first permanent building on Patton Lane in August 1973.
+With 18 years of service to the college, President Dunbar resigned from Roane State in 1988 to assume the presidency of Catawba Valley Community College in Hickory, North Carolina.
+Dr. Sherry Hoppe now serves as interim president for the college.